QubitPi/java-code-review-guide-book/README.md

 To make it right, I have to make it perfect and it is only through this way I am approving to myself that I love what I am doing.
 When I love it, I will make it good!

-It is Rick who told me how perfectionlism can shape your view and action in SWE and, also, the reason I put together this [book on code review](./main.pdf).
+It is Rick who told me how perfectionism can shape your view and action in SWE and, also, the reason I put together this [book on code review](./main.pdf).